 WU Jie Ping Medical Foundation

-Now, its honorary President is professor Han Qide who is also vice chairman of the National People’s Congress Committee, president of China Association for Science and Technology, chairman of Jiu San Society, Academician of Chinese Academy of sciences.
+Now, its honorary President is professor Han Qide who is also vice-chairman of the National People’s Congress Committee, president of China Association for Science and Technology, chairman of Jiu San Society, Academician of the Chinese Academy of sciences.
 And MS Yang Xiaomeng acts as chairman of the council.
 There are three subordinate departments: General Office, Finance Department, and External Affairs Department.

 Chinese Association of Plastics and Aesthetics

-Chinese Association of Plastics and Aesthetics was founded under the direction and authorisation of Chinese Ministry of Health, and fully registered with Ministry of Civil Affairs in 2009.
+Chinese Association of Plastics and Aesthetics was founded under the direction and authorisation of the Chinese Ministry of Health and fully registered with the Ministry of Civil Affairs in 2009.